 Increased Quality

 Overall, I’d say there was a substantial increase in the quality of the series in Whole Cake Island compared to what came before.
-And this increase in quality applies to all aspects of the anime, namely the story and art/animation.
+And, this increase in quality applies to all aspects of the anime, namely the story and art/animation.

 As far as the story goes, this may be my new favorite arc.
-I do still really like Thriller Bark, and I enjoyed Zou as well.
+I still really like Thriller Bark, and I enjoyed Zou as well.
 But Whole Cake Island did a lot more than those arcs.
 Specifically, I think Sanji’s whole backstory with the Vinsmokes was great.

 It would have been easy for this whole Vinsmoke connection for Sanji to feel forced.
 I mean, we already saw Sanji’s backstory from when he joined the Baratie.
 But, this goes beyond that without retconning it.
 And I really enjoyed Sanji’s interactions with his siblings (who have great voice actors I recognized, such as Kenjirou Tsuda).